plotly/plotly.github.io/_posts/dashboards-spectacle/2016-10-31-how-to-create-a-dashboard.md

    sub-steps:
     - copy: "Your dashboard is now ready!
 Click SAVE on the right-hand side."
       img: "![Save main](../static/images/dashboards/save.png)"
     - copy: "A small modal window will appear.
 Give your dashboard a filename and select the privacy setting.
+Click [here]http://help.plot.ly/dashboard-privacy/) to learn more about dashboard privacy.
 For more information on how sharing works, including the difference between private, public, and secret sharing, visit [this](http://help.plot.ly/save-share-and-export-in-plotly/) page."
       img: "![Save main](../static/images/dashboards/save dashboard.png)"
     - copy: "When you want to locate your dashboard, just visit your [Organize](https://plot.ly/organize/) or Profile page, and it's there with your other saved plots and grids!"
     - copy: "It's not possible to embed dashboards at the moment, but that feature is coming soon."